e71az/react-calculator/README.md

 ## Setup

 - Clone this repository with: "git clone git@github.com:e71az/react-calculator.git" using your terminal or command line.
+- Run 'npm install'
 - Input 'npm start' in your terminal and navigate to http://localhost:3000/

+## Testing

+- Run 'npm test' and press 'a' to run all tests.

 ### Prerequisites